ashleyd480/noob-algorithm-code-practice/my-leetcode/345-reverse-vowels-of-a-string.md

 10. Finally, after the swap, we want to move onto the next potential pair, so we want to move away from the current left and right index we are on.
 As such, we will increment `leftIndex` and decrement `rightIndex`.

+11. Once we are done with all the swaps, after we are done with all the letters, then we can convert the character array back to a String with `return new String(charArray);`.
 ---